hiteshdua1/element-testing/readme.md

  ###### Todo :

-- [ ] Pixel framework to compare screenshots
+- [X] Pixel framework to compare screenshots pixelMatch
 - [ ] DB/localstorage to map screenshots with selectors

 - [ ] Integrating the above 2.

+- [ ] Dockerize it

+- [ ] Enhance the screenshot for loggin in the system, before you take specific element screenshot.